-- The cross on hot cross buns is there to remind us of Jesus, his crucifixion and resurrection.
+- The cross on hot cross buns is there to remind us of the crucifixion of Jesus Christ.

 - Eggs are often ‘blown’ to empty them of their contents before they are painted.
 Each end of the egg is pricked, and then air is blown into one end so that the yolk and white comes out of the other.
 The delicate hollow eggshells can then be painted.

 - One of the world’s largest chocolate Easter eggs measured over 27 feet tall and weighed over 4000kgs.